singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 **Balanced vs. Unbalanced**

 While many trees are balanced, not all are.
 Ask your interviewer for clarification here.
-Note that balancing a tree does not mean the left and right subtrees are exactly the same size (like you see under"perfect binary trees" in the following diagram).
+Note that balancing a tree does not mean the left and right subtrees are exactly the same size (like you see under "perfect binary trees" in the following diagram).

-One way to think about it is that a "balanced" tree really means something more like "not terribly imbal­ anced:' It's balanced enough to ensure O(log n) times for insert and find, but it's not necessarily as balanced as it could be.
+One way to think about it is that a "balanced" tree really means something more like "not terribly imbalanced".
+It's balanced enough to ensure O(log n) times for insert and find, but it's not necessarily as balanced as it could be.

 Two common types of balanced trees are red-black trees (pg 639) and AVL  trees (pg 637).
 These are discussed in more detail in the Advanced Topics section.